probberechts/soccerdata/docs/usage.rst

 WhoScored implements strong protection against scraping using Incapsula.
 To circumvent this, this scraper uses Selenium with the ChromeDriver extension to emulate a real user.
 Before using this scraper, you will have to `install Chrome`_.
-A Selenium driver matching your Chrome version is downloaded automatically when you run the scraper.
+A Selenium driver matching your Chrome version will be downloaded automatically when you run the scraper.

 Even with this setup, it is likely that your IP address will get blocked eventually.
 Therefore, is is recommended to setup a SOCKS5 proxy with Tor.
-Checkout the `Expert guides`_ on the Tor website for installation instructions.
+Checkout the `installation guide`_ on the Tor website for installation instructions.
 After installing Tor, make sure to start it up before scraping.
 This can easily be done by running the ``tor`` command from your terminal (in a separate window), Tor will start up and run on “localhost:9050” by default.